Sunday, December 3, 2017

 The Covington Food Bank

 The history of the Covington Food Bank is one of people coming together to help people.
-Here, reprinted from the covingtonfoodbank.org website, is the history of the community service.
+Its name is now Northshore Food Bank and here is a link to the Northshore Food Bank website.

 "The Northshore Food Bank was originally founded as the Food Bank Inc. of St. Tammany on May 21, 1984, and was located at 342 Columbia Street.
 The idea for a food bank was planted at a meeting of the Ministerial Alliance of Covington by Deacon Skip Grafanini of St. Peter Catholic Church who later went on to become the director of the food bank in January of 1985.